scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 # Security Considerations

-As described previously, the goal of SCION’s beaconing process in the control plane is to discover paths between any two ASes and make them available to other ASes.
-This section describes the possible security risks and attacks that SCION's control plane may be prone to, and how these may be mitigated.
-The focus lies on *inter*-AS routing: SCION does not solve intra-AS routing issues, nor does it provide end-to-end payload encryption, and identity authentication.
+As described previously, the goal of SCION’s beaconing process in the control plane is to securely discover and disseminate paths between any two ASes.
+This section describes security considerations for SCION's control plane, that focuses on *inter*-domain routing.
+SCION does not provide intra-domain routing, nor does it provide end-to-end payload encryption.
 These topics lie therefore outside the scope of this section.

 **Note:** This section only discusses SCION control plane- and routing-specific security considerations.
 For security considerations related to the SCION control-plane PKI, see {{I-D.scion-cppki}}. {{I-D.scion-dp}} includes security considerations that concern the SCION data plane and data forwarding.

 This section focuses on three kinds of security risks in the control plane.
-The first risk is when an adversarial entity (e.g., a government) controls one or all core ASes of an ISD and tries to frustrate the beaconing process from the top down (see [](#topdown-frust)).
+The first risk is when an adversary controls one or all core ASes of an ISD and tries to manipulate the beaconing process from the top down (see [](#topdown-manipulate)).
 Also "ordinary" (non-core) adversaries that try to manipulate the beaconing process pose a risk to the control plane (see [](#manipulate-beaconing)).
 The third kind of security risks are Denial of Services (DoS) attacks, where attackers overload different parts of the IT infrastructure (see [](#dos-cp)).

-## Top-Down Manipulation of Beaconing {#topdown-frust}
+## Top-Down Manipulation of Beaconing {#topdown-manipulate}

 The first kind of risk to the beaconing process in the control plane comes from an adversarial entity that controls one or all core ASes in an ISD (e.g., a government).
 One possible attack would be when this entity stops the core AS(es) from propagating PCBs, thus frustrating the discovery of new paths.
 In this case, downstream ASes will notice that PCBs are no longer being propagated, but all previously discovered (and still valid) paths are still usable for data-plane forwarding until they expire.